olilan1/pf2e-creature-sounds/sounds/Readme.md

 Pixabay: https://pixabay.com/service/license-summary/

+SamiOli Studios sounds are proprietary sounds recorded by the developers specifically for this module.

 ## Important

 Content inside this folder may only be distributed as part of the PF2e Creature Sounds module.